RIDisbo Supported

 Reconciliation FrequencyMonthly three-way reconciliation

-Governing RuleRhode Island Rules of Professional Conduct Rule 1.15
+Governing RuleRhode Island Rules of Professional Conduct Rule 1.15; RI Supreme Court Rules Art.
+IV, Rule 2

 Client LedgerRequired — individual ledger per matter